 The Samkhya Spa offered fantastic treatments.
 I love spa treatments so made the most of the opportunity and had 4!
-Each treatment cost between $20 – $35 dollars – which was so cheap compared to Australian prices.
+Each treatment cost much less than Australian prices.

-I spent just under $100 for 4.5 hours of pampering in a picturesque bale which is made private with curtains and situated on a deck surrounded by fish ponds and the sound of calming running water.
+I spent hours under a picturesque bale which is made private with curtains and situated on a deck surrounded by fish ponds and the sound of calming running water.

-Travel from the airport to Samkhya will take about 1.5 hours and costs US$35 each way booked through the hotel.
+Travel from the airport to Samkhya will take about 1.5 hours – book this through the hotel.
 You’re dropped at a small pick-up point about 800 metres from the resort, because the pathway is too narrow for cars.

 A golf buggy will be waiting to pick you (and your suitcases) up and you drive along a thin track beside rice fields and an irrigation canal passing two other villas which share the same access.

 To begin with this mode of transport was a bit of a shock!
 But we quickly warmed to the idea, especially at night when we returned from Ubud after a couple of Bintang beers – this is Bali after all!

 You can also easily walk this stretch though like the locals do – it takes about 5 minutes.